jerrywossion/QiuShuiTang-Issues/README.md

-# QiuShuiTang-Issues
+# QiuShuiTang Support

-Support request and feedback for QiuShuiTang
+This is the support portal for QiuShuiTang.
+If you encounter any issues or have any suggestions, please feel free to issue a ticket.